niclabs/two/http2_structure.md

 local_settings: array used to store the local conf. settings.
 First slot is not used.
 local_cache: array used to store possible changes on local settings.
 First slot is not used.
 client: boolean that indicates if the current process is client.
-server: boolean that indicates if the curren process is server.
+server: boolean that indicates if the current process is server.
 waiting_sett_ack: bool that indicates if the current process is waiting for settings ack.

 ========== **Methods** ====================